Key Milestones

 Chair:

-The ASEAN Capital Markets Forum is a grouping of capital market regulators from 10 ASEAN jurisdictions: Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Viet Nam.
-The ACMF meets twice a year.
+The ASEAN Capital Markets Forum (ACMF) is a high-level grouping of capital market regulators from all 11 ASEAN jurisdictions, namely Brunei Darussalam, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Singapore, Timor Leste, Thailand, and Vietnam.

-Established in 2004 under the auspices of the ASEAN Finance Ministers, the ACMF’s primary responsibility is to develop a deep, liquid, and integrated regional capital market.
-Recognising differing stages of market development across AMS, ACMF uses a pragmatic, opt-in approach, allowing members to participate in initiatives based on readiness.
+Established in 2004 under the auspices of the ASEAN Finance Ministers, the primary responsibility of the ACMF is to develop a deep, liquid and integrated regional capital market.

 ASEAN Cross-Sectoral Working Committee (ACS-WC)